-yoga marketing tactics
+yoga marketing tactic

-Why Boring Is Good For Business
+Why Being Boring Is Good For Your Yoga Business

 Here’s a quick yoga marketing tip from the Yoga Teacher Business Kit.